theobald-software/helpcenter.theobald-software.github.io/includes/articles/how-to-import-an-sap-transport-request.md

 3. Find the entry DIR_TRANS in the column *Name of Directory Parameter*.
 Note or copy the path shown in the column *Directory*.<br>
 ![SAP-AL11](/img/contents/sap-al11.png){:class="img-responsive"}
-4. Go to transaction CG3Z.
+4. Go to SAP transaction CG3Z.
 The window "Upload File: Parameters" opens.
 5. In the field **Source file on front end** you select your request file from from step 1.
 The name of the file starts with an "R", e.g., R900472.
 6. In the field **Target file on application server** you construct your target path using the following pattern: `{copied path from step 2}\data\{request file name}`.<br>
 ![SAP-Upload-File](/img/contents/sap-upload-files.png){:class="img-responsive"}